MAURICIO CANTOR, PHD

 PhD thesis: Identifying leverage points to solve the human-wildlife conflict regarding shark nets

-What is she up to?
+What was she up to?
 Shanan is wild about biodiversity in all its amazing manifestations and is driven to use science to inform effective conservation action to prevent the loss of biodiversity.
 Sharks and other marine animals are systematically killed in shark nets in KwaZulu-Natal, South Africa, that have been set to reduce the risk of shark attack.
 They are culled to ensure human well-being and safeguard tourism and this is controversial but difficult to change.
 We’re using a human-wildlife conflict framework to investigate the issue - mapping the conflict to identify leverage points and searching for innovative solutions to manage it.
 We aim to examine the needs, perceptions and attitudes of the decision-makers and the general public, and to find answers to questions such as ‘what non-lethal alternatives exist that could be useful?’ and ‘how do endangered humpback dolphins behave at a particularly risky beach?’

 MSc students